eclipse-sw360/sw360/README.md

 ### SW360 Portal

-A software component catalogue application - designed to work with FOSSology.
+A software component catalogue application.

 SW360 is a server with a REST interface and a Liferay CE portal application to maintain your projects / products and the software components within.